 Bring your own bottle/travel cup

 Water is, of course, required when exploring new destinations.
-If you don’t bring a travel water bottle, you’ll quickly find yourself purchasing plastic bottle after plastic bottle.
-Annually around eight million tons of plastic garbage find their way into the ocean – don’t let your water bottles and coffee cups contribute!
+If you don’t bring a travel water bottle, you’ll end up purchasing plastic bottle after plastic bottle.
+Annually, about eight million tons of plastic garbage find their way into the ocean – so don’t let your water bottles and coffee cups contribute!
+Probably, the easiest way to boost your eco-friendly travel is to bring your own coffee cup and water bottle with you.
+You can also carry your own portable water filter with you.
 Grab your travel mug and water bottle and start experiencing all the coffee roasts and stay hydrated – guilt-free!

 Treat your hotel as your home

 If you decide to stay in a hotel or other rented accommodations, adopt a few techniques you would use at home.
 Instead of having clean towels every day, keep the older ones by hanging them up until you need clean ones.
 You wouldn’t wash your towels every day at home so, why does taking a vacation need to change this?

 By placing the do not disturb sign on your door, you can help minimize laundry, and vacuuming all of which use additional and sometimes unnecessary energy.
 We aren’t saying you shouldn’t have your room cleaned the whole trip but instead ask if my room needs cleaning today or it can wait a day or two more?
 Packing your own toiletries is also a great way to improve your carbon footprint by minimizing the use of single-use plastics.